Best-of Guides London

 ££ · French

-There was a real cause for celebration in Crouch End when highly experienced chefs Robert Reid and Jean-Christophe Slowik opened this authentic French bistro, which was later awarded a Michelin Bib Gourmand for its great value cooking.
+There was a real cause for celebration in Crouch End when highly experienced chefs Robert Reid and Jean-Christophe Slowik opened this authentic French bistro, which was later awarded a Bib Gourmand for its great value cooking.
 Run with Gallic flair and confidence, it is the home of everything the Francophone food-lover could wish for, from ‘soupe à l’oignon’ to ‘baba au rhum’.
 It’s guaranteed to put a smile on anyone’s face, even on the dullest of days.
 If you’re celebrating, the ‘Le Petit Coin’ private dining room is ideal.

 Noble Rot